HivaAbolhadizade/WareHouseRobot_Project/README.md

 of which the ball grabbed by the robot is placed.
 The general algorithm of this method is as follows:
-1.Resize the captured frame.
+1. Resize the captured frame.
-2.Image noise removal.
+2. Image noise removal.
 3. Convert the frame color system to
 HSV.
 4. Filtering out all colors in the frame